Frequently Asked Questions

 - I have an excellent driving record.
 Why do I need to do this assessment?

 Driving is so familiar to us that we may not appreciate just how complicated it is.
 Driving requires skills such as attention, memory, decision-making and judgment.
 When medical issues arise, anyone can become unsafe behind the wheel and a danger to themselves and others.
-Doctors and licensing authorities need a way to accurately evaluate whether or not that medical condition is affecting driving ability.
+Health care practitioners and licensing authorities need a way to accurately evaluate whether or not that medical condition is affecting driving ability.

 - Are the results confidential?

 - Can I bring someone with me?

 We know that having someone nearby can provide a sense of comfort.
 One person may accompany you in the assessment room.
 They cannot communicate with or distract you during the assessment.

 - I don't know anything about computers.
 Will this affect my results?